 This meeting will continue the popular series of visits to Middlesex churches.
-Margaret Pratt and Cliff Wadsworth of the Willesden Historical Society will open the formal part of the meeting with A History of St. Mary's Church and the parish of Willesden, with Philip Whittemore speaking on the brasses.
+Margaret Pratt and Cliff Wadsworth of the Willesden Historical Society will open the formal part of the meeting with A History of St. Mary's Church and the parish of Willesden.
+Philip Whittemore will, once again, speak on the brasses.
 Finally, Nicholas Rogers will speak on Edmund Roberts of Willesden and his Book of Hours.
 It is proposed to produce a comprehensively illustrated booklet that will be available free to members attending the meeting.